Last updated on January 31st, 2026 at 02:34 pm

 Another favorite: As you head toward the aviary, do pause in front of the fish crows cage.
 These brilliant crows have learned to say a few words.
 It delighted young and old when we said “hi” to a crow and it said “hi” back.

 There are many other things to do here that we didn’t get around to – a narrated tram ride (probably not great for toddlers but I remember enjoying it) and regularly scheduled wildlife encounter shows (11:30 a.m., 1:30 p.m., and 3:30 p.m.)
 We did walk quickly through the very interesting 1933 Wray home/museum.
-(Were it not for COVID, I think we could have lingered here because of the many old-fashioned items one could show kids.)
+There are many old-fashioned items one can show kids.)

 This whole experience can be done with a stroller or wagon and the gardens offer extensive shade.